Mojtaba-Hassan-Erfani/mogpt-chat/README.md

-# MoGPT-Chat: A Next.js + Electron Desktop Application
+# MoGPT-Chat: A chat bot using extern AI api's

-MoGPT-Chat is a powerful and feature-rich chat interface built with Next.js and Electron, designed to work seamlessly as a desktop application.
+MoGPT-Chat is a powerful and feature-rich chat interface built with Next.js, designed to work seamlessly as a web application.
 The core functionality of MoGPT-Chat revolves around harnessing the power of OpenAI's API, allowing users to engage with AI-powered chatbots for both free and paid versions.

 ## Features

 -  Responsive chat interface using Bootstrap
 -  Integration with OpenAI's API for AI-powered chatbot functionality
 -  Support for both free and paid OpenAI API access
--  Cross-platform desktop application powered by Electron

 ## Prerequisites

--  Node.js (recommended version: 14.x or higher)
+-  Node.js (recommended version: 16.13.x or higher)
 -  NPM (recommended version: 6.x or higher) or Yarn (recommended version: 1.x or higher)
 -  OpenAI API key (either free or paid)